princesust/react-redux-ddd/README.md

 I prefer to apply the single responsibility `SOLID` principle in front-end as well, so every component or styled-component has its own file.
 It's easier to maintain.
 Some of the styles I did't touch, just moved around, mostly because of the time, some I had to re-implement.

 ## Tests
-I've used `jest` with `testing-library` in order to right tests.
+I've used `jest` with `testing-library` in order to write tests.
 Even though knowing that TDD is a great strategy because shows you a better way to re-implement a piece of code in a better way, I prefer to write tests after implementation.
 I also get the benefit of going back to the implementation looking closely to the test I made and then getting into the TDD cycle.
 I think integration tests gives you more confidence about the application, so I like to write them more. unit tests are also important for business logic and finding bugs which is more difficult with integration and E2E tests.
 Isolated layers like `actions`, `reducers` and components, gives you the false confidence that they work well together which sometimes might not be the case.
 Regarding code coverage I only look at it as a metric to see where my code is not covered and not to guide my development.
 This is totally opinative perspective based on stuff I read [here](https://kentcdodds.com/blog/write-tests/) and [here](https://martinfowler.com/bliki/TestCoverage.html).
 I'm open to new ideas though.
 I'm also learning about the Redux community and the cool stuff we already have like libs for mocking and the right ways to do it.

 ## CI and Automation

 ### Pipeline
 I've used `github actions` to build the pipeline to test, lint and build basically.
-Any PR is allowed to merge or rebase if those don't pass.
+No PR is allowed to merge or rebase if those don't pass.

 ### Deploy
 I've deployed the app on `Vercel` which already have a good integration with github environments.